TylwythTeg/Bien-Vendu/README.md

 To create a program coded in C++ that can manage vending accounts using flat files

 Allow user to:
-Create, remove, update, delete and manage accounts at will
+Perform simple CRUD operations and manage accounts at will

 View Account analytics:
 Cash per account, view cash made per day since last log date, average made per day